missinglink/ciao/README.md

 Ciao uses a special syntax to declare the start and end of code blocks.

-The parser will include all code following the directive within that block.

 Currently 4 interpreter directives are supported:

 * `#! before` block, this is merged in to every `request` block.